EdenMD/ApexEngV2/DOCS.md

 ## 17. Auto-Reflow System

-The engine automatically detects and fixes overlapping text, shapes and charts before rendering each scene.
+The engine automatically detects and fixes overlapping text  before rendering each scene.

 ### What it does